V4Fire/Client/src/core/component/decorators/field/README.md

 ### [forceUpdate = `false`]

-If true, property changes will cause the template to be guaranteed to be re-rendered.
+If set to true, property changes will cause the template to be guaranteed to be re-rendered.
 Be aware that enabling this property may result in redundant redraws.

 ### [after]